Semirm96/Project-1/README.md

 # Project-1

 I AM  an individual who is famished
-I WANT see my preferred food options available to me
+I WANT to see my preferred food options available to me
 SO THAT I can order from the comfort of my home

-GIVEN I am choosing my preferred resturant
+GIVEN I am choosing my preferred restaurant
 WHEN I access the Landing page
 THEN I am shown a login box
 WHEN my credentials are incorrect